ParasSodhi/ParasSodhi/README.md

-- 👋 Hi, I’m @ParasSodhi
+- 👋 Hi, I’m @ParasSodhi, I'm in Grade 6
 - 👀 I’m interested in learning how to code websites.
 - 🌱 I’m currently trying to figure out Github
-- 💞️ I’m looking to collaborate on creeting websites.
+- 💞️ I’m looking to collaborate on creating websites.

 <!---
 ParasSodhi/ParasSodhi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.